aluxnimm/outlookcaldavsynchronizer/README.md

 If the installer is complaining about the missing Visual Studio 2010 Tools for Office Runtime, install it manually from [Microsoft Download Link](https://www.microsoft.com/en-us/download/details.aspx?id=44074)

 ### Changelog ###

+#### 1.8.0 ####
+- New features
+	- Add filtering on outlook side, so that multiple CalDAV-Calendars can be synchronized into one Outlook calendar via an Outlook category
+	- Add mapping configuration options for Contacts (Enable or Disable mapping of Birthdays, feature #12)
+	- Provide entity version (etag) on delete and set If-Match header
+	- Add option to synchronize just upcoming reminders.
+	- Autodiscovery improvemnts: Ignore xml Exceptions during Autodiscovery (needed for some wrong owncloud server paths)  and try hostname without path too if well-known not available, fixes autodiscovery for posteo (https://posteo.de:8443), Display if no resources were found via well-known URLs
+- bug fixes
+	- Filter out SOGo vlists (contenttype text/x-vlist) since we can't parse them atm, avoids syncing vlists to a empty vcard and destroying the vlist when syncing back to SOGo
+	- Trim category names for events,tasks and contacts when mapping to caldav
+	- Use ENCODING=b instead of BASE64 according to vcard 3.0 spec for binary attributes

 #### 1.7.0 ####
 - New features